Beginner's Guide

 Start Your Breeding Journey Free

 Bird breeding is one of the most rewarding hobbies in the world.
 Watching a pair bond, seeing eggs appear, and raising tiny chicks into beautiful adult birds is genuinely magical.
-But it also comes with real responsibilities.
+But it also comes with real responsibilities that every first time bird breeder should understand before diving in.

 Before you start, honestly assess whether you have the time, space, and commitment.
-Breeding birds isn't just putting a male and female together — it requires daily monitoring, proper nutrition, record-keeping, and a plan for the chicks you produce.
+Breeding birds is not just putting a male and female together — it requires daily monitoring, proper nutrition, meticulous record-keeping, and a plan for every chick you produce.
+A single pair of budgies can produce 20 or more offspring per year, and you need a strategy for each one.

 You're ready if...